datacraft-dsc/starfish-js/README.md

 ## Code style

-eslint recomended rules.
+ESlint recomended rules.
 Using the `"extends": "eslint:recommended"` parameter.
+Using Prettier standard with ESlint.

+You need to run
+    ```
+    npm run lint
+    ```

+To make sure there are no formating and lint errors.

 ## Testing

 Automatic tests are setup github actions.
 Using the `npm` framework.

+To test run

+    ```
+    npm test
+    ```

 ## License